 Step 6: Audit your current plan and content

-If you’ve already started building and marketing content, spend some time auditing your current content and strategy.
-If you haven’t created any content yet, you can skip this step.
+If you’ve already started building and marketing content, spend time auditing your current content and strategy.
+You can skip this step if you haven’t created any content yet.

 When auditing your content, ask yourself what’s going wrong.